rc-github-2124/Coding-Ninjas-MERN-Music-Player/README.md

 # Music Player

-This Project was made from scratch using HTML CSS and Bootstrap This is the Frontend Demo of Music Player
+This Project was made from scratch using HTML CSS and Bootstrap <br>
+This is the Frontend Demo of Music Player

 An Assignment by Coding Ninjas